-Consortium for Faculty Diversity: Luther College is a member of this select association of colleges committed to increasing the diversity of students, faculty members, and curricular offerings at liberal arts colleges, with a particular focus on enhancing the diversity of faculty members and of applicants for faculty positions.
+Luther College is a member of Consortium for Faculty Diversity, a select association of colleges committed to increasing the diversity of students, faculty members, and curricular offerings at liberal arts colleges, with a particular focus on enhancing the diversity of faculty members and of applicants for faculty positions.
 Membership enables Luther to offer dissertation fellowships and post-doctoral fellowships to enrich the ethnic and racial diversity of our faculty, maximize the educational benefits of diversity, or increase the number of professors who can and will use diversity as a resource for enriching the education of students.

-Summer Bridge Programs (pre-college): Luther College offers a Summer Science Symposium and Education Seminar, designed to provide an intensive summer experience for students who have traditionally been underrepresented in higher education.
+Luther College offers a Summer Science Symposium and Teacher Education Seminar, designed to provide an intensive summer experience for students who have traditionally been underrepresented in higher education.
 Specifically, the program is targeted to ethnic minority students and/or first-generation college students who show great promise for college entrance and eventual service to their professions and communities.
 The Summer Seminars began in 1995 to provide a challenging experience for students interested in careers in the sciences or business.
-The intensive six-day program is designed to provide students with hands-on experiences, to work with professors and Luther College students on real research projects, participate in classes and laboratories, and conduct site visits to science or business-related companies.
+The intensive six-day program is designed to provide students with hands-on experiences, work with professors and Luther College students on real research projects, participate in classes, laboratories, and co-curricular activities.